tonico lemos auad in 'pair ii' at pizzuti collection, ohio, USA

 wayne gonzales in ‘chaos and awe: painting for the 21st century' at chrysler museum of art, virginia, USA

-16 November 2018‘Chaos and Awe: Painting for the 21st Century' is a sweeping survey of contemporary art from around the world.
-Featuring thirty-six international artists, the exhibition presents a diverse vision of contemporary life.
-Exhibiting the powerful, exciting, and destabilizing effects of 21st-century life, the show highlights the growing forces of globalism, mass migration, radical ideologies, and the rapid expansion of technology.
+16 November 2018‘Chaos and Awe: Painting for the 21st Century' is a broad survey of contemporary art that displays the powerful and destabilising effects of 21st-century life.
+Featuring thirty-six international artists, the show touches on subjects from globalism and mass migration to radical ideologies, and the rapid expansion of technology.

 'juan araujo: el jardín de los senderos que se bifurcan' at culturgest, lisbon, portugal